-Located on the Lake of Bays in Muskoka, New Moon began as a family lodge in the early 1930’s.
-It was transformed into a children’s camp in the 1950’s, where it ran under other ownership until 1959, when it was purchased by Al Goodman and Bert Fine (who ran Bathurst Manor Day Camp, later renamed to Forest Valley).
-After 1960, Al assumed full ownership, beginning a marvelous and long-lasting reputation in the camping community.
+Located in Muskoka on Lake of Bays, New Moon began as a family lodge in the early 1930’s.
+It was transformed into a children’s camp in the 1950’s under other ownership until 1959, when it was purchased by Al Goodman and Bert Fine (who ran Bathurst Manor Day Camp, later renamed to Forest Valley).
+After their inaugural summer of 1960, Al assumed full ownership, beginning a marvelous and long-lasting reputation in the camping community.
 The camp underwent further remodeling throughout the 1960’s.
-In the 1980’s, his son Jack became became heavily involved, taking on the program directing role in 1985.
-Soon after that, Sue joined the head staff, and in 1994, Jack and Sue took full ownership of New Moon.
-Since that time, New Moon has undergone a second extensive rebuilding program, and continues to flourish, providing campers the same warm and enriching experience that has existed for 60 years.
-Once you get the ‘New Moon Bug’, it lasts a lifetime and thousands of campers and staff have wonderful, lasting memories.
-We are now fortunate to have 3rd generation campers!